 The Jura ENA 4 only has 3 coffee bean symbols and a scoop to indicate what is going on.
 This is absolutely fine as that’s all you need when the machine doesn’t have lots of functions.
 But it’s not the most detailed or exciting to look at.

 On the other hand, the ENA 8 has a beautiful color display.
-Not only is this very aesthetically pleasing, but it also makes choosing and changing settings an absolute breeze.
+This isn’t just aesthetically pleasing, I find it also makes choosing and changing settings an absolute breeze.

 The ENA 8 will allow you to dispense hot water at 3 temperatures using a dial on the front of the machine.